 Do you want to improve your teaching of leadership?

-ILA's 4th Leadership Education Academy will take your teaching to the next level.
+Save the Date for ILA's 4th Leadership Education Academy and take your teaching to the next level.

 Don't miss this three and a half day immersive training program designed by leadership educators for leadership educators.
 Check out the schedule below to see how each session sequentially builds the knowledge and skills needed to excel in the leadership classroom.